jlegatheaux/RC2020-assignments/assignment-4/README.md

 # A final note on devising packets secure unique identifiers

-Devising a method to assign unique identifiers to objects without relying on counters fully realiable and with boundless resolution is quite complex.
+Devising a method to assign unique identifiers to objects without relying on counters, fully realiably, and with boundless resolution, is quite complex.
 In fact, real nodes can crash and their packets sequence numbers counters may be reused.
 Also, if a node sends packets at reasonable high speed, it can easily exahaust the available sequence numbers range and start reusing them by going from 0 up to MAXINT, then from 0 up to MAXINT again, and so on.

-In IPv4 the header field that plays a similar role to a sequence number is called the packet `identifier` and is represented in 16 bits.
+In IPv4 the header field that plays a similar role to the CNSS sequence number is called the packet `identifier` and is represented in 16 bits.
 Thus, its value is reused after sending around 65000 packets.
 In IPv6 there is no such header field, and two different packets sent at different times by the same node, to the same destination node, and with the same payload, would be considered indistinguishable packets by the network.
 In CNSS the sequence number is an `int`, thus, it is only reused after sending more than 4 million packets.

-Thus, in CNSS and IPv4, without solving the above two problems, there is no simple way to build unique identifiers for packets at network level that resist node crashes and integers range exhaustion.
+Thus, in CNSS and IPv4, without solving the above two problems, there is no simple way to build unique identifiers for packets, at network level, that resists node crashes and integers range exhaustion.
 The better you can expect is that sucessive node crashes moments, or packets emission with the same sequence numbers moments, differ time enough to make the crashes and the sequence numbers reuse harmless.
 For example, by guaranteeing that all old copies of the same packet have already desapeared from the network and cannot make harm or introduce confusion.
 With this approach, your solution could use a timmer to periodically clean all traces of old packets keys, and the initial value of the sequence number counter should be set randomly.
 The same problem has already been tackled a propos of TCP connections initial sequence numbers.
 This discussion is complex and requires that a **Packet Max Life Time** parameter for the Internet must be adopted with the sole purpose of making correctness proofs.

 By using criptographically secured methods to guarantee that no two different packets can be considered the same is a problem solved using identifiers with a greater number of bits (256 or more) as well as some form of randomness that solves the problem introduced by the crash and reinitialization of counters.

 Once again, you should note that networks are engineering artifacts that use methods whose cost is adjusted to the risks involved.
 Modern TCP/IP networks do not guarantee that all sent packets get to destination in time, or if they do, it is also not guaranteed that receiving nodes will not receive dulicates.
-It is the business of higher layers to solve these problems using budgets adequate to the task at end.
+It is the business of higher layers to solve these problems using budgets adequate to the risks associated with the task at end.